adblockplus/libadblockplus/data/readme.md

 After that, you must run the same test for the modified source code.
 The difference between the measurements will help estimate the effect of tweaks.

-**Note:** If the code changes have been applied the ABP core library, you first need to update that dependency to the desired commit:
+**Note:** If the code changes have been applied to the ABP core library, you first need to update that dependency to the desired commit:

 ```bash
 cd adblockpluscore